Assessment and Approvals of Foster Carers

 The minimum age for foster carers is generally 21 years.
 In exceptional circumstances, e.g. with some Family and Friends Carers, the minimum age may be reduced to 18.
 There is no specific upper age limit.

-Applications will be considered from all people, whatever their gender.
+Applications will be considered from all people, whatever their gender identity.

 Applications will be considered from people of any sexual orientation.